TommyChord/linux-server-config/README.md

 file to create the tables (with websrv as owner)and add some initial data.
 - Revoked ALL websrv privileges from the database and only added SELECT, INSERT, UPDATE and DELETE on the three tables in the catagory database.

+#### Resources
+- Udacity FSWD materials
+- Shyam Guptas tips on the Google API authentication changes: https://gist.github.com/shyamgupta/d8ba035403e8165510585b805cf64ee6
+- Stackoverflow; tips on how to solve error messages that occurrded when migrating from sqllite to PostgreSQL